-Loans are generally placed on non-accrual status when principal or interest payments are past due 30 days or more or when there is reasonable doubt that principal or interest will be collected in full.
+Loans are generally placed on non-accrual status when principal or interest payments are past due 30 days or more or when management has reasonable doubt that the borrower will pay principal or interest in full.
 Accrued and unpaid interest is generally reversed when a loan is placed on non-accrual status.
 Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon management's judgment regarding collectability.
-Non-accrual loans are restored to accrual status when past due principal and interest is paid current and, in management's judgment, are likely to remain current.
-Management may determine to not place a loan on non-accrual status if the loan has sufficient collateral value and is in the process of collection.
+Non-accrual loans are restored to accrual status when past due principal and interest has been paid and, in management's judgment, the borrower is likely to make principal and interest payments in the future.
+Management may determine to not place a loan on non-accrual status if, notwithstanding any failure to pay, the loan has sufficient collateral value and is in the process of collection.